Iván de la Peña: Club

-Born in Santander, Cantabria, de la Peña was recruited by FC Barcelona as a youth player in 1991 and made his debut for the B-team two years later.
-He went on to play 37 games for them, and first-team manager Johan Cruyff gave him his official main squad debut on 3 September 1995 as he came on as a substitute – and scored – in a 2–0 away win against Real Valladolid; at 19 he was initially regarded as the natural successor to Pep Guardiola.
+Born in Santander, Cantabria, de la Peña was recruited by Barcelona as a youth player in 1991 and made his debut for the B-team two years later.
+He went on to play 37 games for them, and first-team manager Johan Cruyff gave him his official main squad debut on 3 September 1995 as he came on as a substitute – and scored – in a 2–0 away win against Real Valladolid; at 19, he was initially regarded as the natural successor to Pep Guardiola.
 However, he gradually fell out of favour with Cruyff and found himself dropped, although he achieved a career-best seven league goals in that rookie season.

 With the arrival of Bobby Robson in 1996, de la Peña was given a second chance to establish himself in the team.
 He subsequently developed a partnership with Ronaldo and was a prominent member of the team that won the Copa del Rey/UEFA Cup Winners' Cup/UEFA Supercup treble in 1997.
 He was also voted the best young player by El País in both 1996 and 1997.

-De la Peña fell out of favour at Barça once again after the arrival of another Dutch coach, Louis van Gaal, and he was consequently transferred to S.S.
-Lazio, along with Fernando Couto.
-However, he failed to establish himself in Serie A and was loaned to Olympique de Marseille during the 1999–00 season.
-This move was not successful either and he returned to Barcelona, on loan, for 2000–01; after only appearing nine times (one start, against Racing de Santander) throughout the season, under Lorenzo Serra Ferrer, he returned to Italy, being released in the following summer.
+De la Peña fell out of favour at Barça once again after the arrival of another Dutch coach, Louis van Gaal, and he was consequently transferred to Lazio, along with Fernando Couto.
+However, he failed to establish himself in Serie A and was loaned to Marseille during the 1999–00 season.
+This move was not successful either and he returned to Barcelona, on loan, for 2000–01; after only appearing nine times (one start, against Racing Santander) throughout the season, under Lorenzo Serra Ferrer, he returned to Italy, being released in the following summer.